CSCI310-Group29/TrojanCheckIn-Group29/README.md

 Uncompress the assignment zip file, and then uncompress the project zip file.
 In android studio, import the project folder by "open an existing project" in Android Studio.

+Once you run the project, Android Studio should have automatically changed the path to your Android SDK in the <root>/local.properties file.
+Otherwise, please specify the location to the Android SDK manually in this file.

 #### Set up Android Emulator
 You should have the included Android emulator.
 Ensure that the webcam is enabled in order to scan QR codes.